-Steve bruce He was named Premier League Manager of the Month after two wins and two draws to keep Newcastle safe this month followed by Leicester's 4-2 demolition.
+Steve Bruce He was named Premier League Manager of the Month after two wins and two draws to keep Newcastle safe as they watched this month with Leicester's 4-2 demolition.

-Not so long ago people didn't want him out and Newcastle's presence in the league was seriously in doubt.
-It's a strong work to resolve these issues and countless injuries to key players before they finish strong from him and his team.
+Not so long ago people didn't want him out and Newcastle's presence in the league was in serious doubt.
+Strong work from him and his team to address these issues and numerous injuries to key players before finishing strong.

-Here is a good reading from Suzanne Wrack Ch elsea manager Emma hayes Spoke with family and friends to tell the story of the UEFA Women's Champions League final.
+Here's a nice read from Suzanne Wrack chelsea manager Emma Hayes spoke with family and friends to tell the story of the UEFA Women's Champions League final.

-Manchester united and Liverpool It could be scrapped following the protests surrounding the Premier League meeting in Old Trafford.
+Manchester United and Liverpool It could be scrapped after protests surrounding the Premier League meeting at Old Trafford.

-The two opponents had discussed organizing a friendly game.
-Pre-season preparations due to lack of international tours and fans returning to the stadium.
-A second friendly match was also offered at Anfield in August, but was ultimately rejected.
+The two rivals had discussed holding a friendly match.
+Pre-season preparations due to the lack of international tours and the return of the fans to the stadium to help with the 29th of July.
+A second friendly match at Anfield was also offered in August, but was ultimately rejected.

-The fixture for July may also be abandoned, but United and Liverpool are about the potential for further protests other than Old Trafford against the worried Glazer family.
-Their planned Premier League matches were postponed on May 2 when United fans entered Old Trafford and attempts were made to block the Liverpool team coach before the match resumed last night.
+July's fixture could also be abandoned, but United and Liverpool are worried about the potential for further protests against the Glazer family outside of Old Trafford.
+Their scheduled Premier League match for May 2 was postponed when United fans entered Old Trafford and attempts were made to block the Liverpool team coach ahead of last night's rescheduled game.

 High praise from Marcelo Bielsa on Sean Dyche's Burnley team.
-Burnley host Leeds on Saturdays at 12:30 pm:
+Burnley host Leeds at 12:30 on Saturdays:

-“Burnley is a set with its own style, completely defined and very advanced.
-Few times have I seen a set with such defined styles.
-Sure, watching (Manchester) City is more natural than watching Burnley, but not all teams with such heights in terms of football – and Leeds are an example - cannot aspire to create the same beauty. aesthetically as great team.
-But as far as our possibilities are, maintaining a style and developing and developing it, I think it's something to be deserved and a path to follow. ”
+“Burnley is a team with its own style, fully defined and very advanced.
+I have rarely seen a team with such defined styles.
+Sure, it's more natural to watch (Manchester) City than it is to watch Burnley, but not all teams that aren't that high in football – and Leeds is an example – can't aspire to create the same beauty. aesthetically as a great team.
+But to the extent of our possibilities, to maintain a style and develop it, I think it's something to be deserved and a path to follow. ”

-Bielsa continued: “Burnley is an example that when things don't go as intended, the basis of the way the team plays should not change, but the function of the team is better to improve the parts that are better.
+Bielsa continued: “Burnley is an example that when things don't go as planned, the fundamentals of the way the team plays should not change, but it is better to improve the better parts of the team's function.
 It does not work well.
-As you know, this 'Plan B' is a constant demand when things are not going well, but what I have observed is that good teams and coaches managing the best teams do not give up style in difficulties, but they fix it, they do better. ”
+As you know, this 'plan B' is a constant demand when things don't go well, but what I've observed is that good teams and coaches who manage the best teams don't give up on style in challenges, but they fix it, they do it better. ”

-3,3467 fans will be in the stands for a match between Liverpool and Burnley on Wednesday.
-Sean Dyche is delighted that they haven't won at home since January after Burnley secured his presence in the Premier League with strong away performances:
+3,3467 fans will be in the stands for Liverpool vs Burnley on Wednesday.
+Sean Dyche is delighted that they haven't won at home since January after a period in which Burnley secured a Premier League presence with strong away performances:

-“What we're missing this year – they're playing a big role at this club - are fans,” Dyche said.
+“What we missed this year – they play a big role at this club – the fans,” said Dyche.

-“Apart from my first year here, when I had a lot of clubs, they stood beside me and they stood next to the team and the club and they built a good energy and a good connection that was very, very important.
+“Outside of my first year here, when I had a lot of clubs, they stood by me and stood by the team and the club and had a good energy and a good connection that was very, very important.

 “This year was very important.
 It is difficult for them and very difficult for us. ”